 Summer – a season of relaxing, vacations, and fun.
 It can also be costly if you aren’t intentional with your money.

-We know that every penny counts, so we’ve put together a list of tips and tricks specifically tailored to help you save money during the hotter months.
+We know every penny counts, so we’ve put together a list of tips and tricks tailored to help you save money during the hotter months.
 You’ll be able to relax and have some fun without breaking the bank.

 If you’re wondering how to save money in the summer, you might like these summer budgeting tips.